-That being said, the head of the Coast Guard has testified before Congress that there’s effectively “no way of actually cleaning up an oil spill in icy water“.
+That being said, the head of the Coast Guard has testified before Congress about the challenges of cleaning up an oil spill in icy water.

 Shell’s obfuscation of their ability to clean up after an Arctic oil spill aside, a coalition of environmental groups has just filed a lawsuit challenging the Bureau of Safety and Environment Enforcement’s drilling approval.

 “We have been forced to court to make sure the Arctic Ocean is protected and Shell is prepared, as mandated by law.
 BSEE rubber-stamped plans that rely on unbelievable assumptions, include equipment that has never been tested in Arctic conditions, and ignore the very real possibility that a spill could continue through the winter.’